 LEGAL MALPRACTICE SUMMARY

 To err is human, but attorneys are not immune from the consequences of mistakes made in the course of representation of a client.
-Most attorneys carry malpractice insurance for this express purpose.
-Keith L. Miller has represented clients with claims against attorneys who have represented them in cases, but those attorneys have made errors resulting in monetary damages.
+Most attorneys carry malpractice insurance for this express purpose. the attorney has represented clients with claims against attorneys who have represented them in cases, but those attorneys have made errors resulting in monetary damages.

 These mistakes typically involve attorneys who miss court filing deadlines, who fail to inform their clients of settlement offers, who prepare documents, which contain errors resulting in adverse consequences to the client, and other negligent acts, which extinguish or damage client interests.
 Legal malpractice cases tend to be complex as they usually require proving two cases, the case against the erring attorney and the underlying case in which the attorney made a mistake.
 They also require experts, who can provide opinions to corroborate the fact that mistakes have been made.